 3. Jazz at La Villette

-Dates and Tickets: In 2019, the Jazz at La Villette festival runs from Thursday, August 29th through Tuesday, September 10th.
-You can see the complete program and buy tickets at the official website.
+Dates and Tickets: In 2021, the Jazz at La Villette festival runs between August and September (no precise dates have yet been announced).
+You can check the official website at a later date to see the complete program and buy tickets.

 4. Banlieue Bleues